b2io/development-standards/source-control/README.md

 ## Commit Message Convention

-Our commit messaging differs depending on the client, but we typically follow a pattern similar to the [AngularJS Git Commit Message Conventions](https://docs.google.com/document/d/1OLFfQHdZXpd-oBNik3_rgFyPooZ3U4-KAGQrEpQVbXs/edit?usp=sharing) (with some modifications) to allow for better historical information and the generation of a `CHANGELOG.md` by script.
+Our commit messaging differs depending on the client, but we typically follow a pattern similar to the [ Semantic Commit Messages Conventions](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) (with some modifications) to allow for better historical information and the generation of a `CHANGELOG.md` by script.

 ### Commit Message Format